 Learn about the role, value and ethics of the business broker in the process of finding sellers, preparing listings, finding qualified buyers, negotiations and closing sales.
 Become knowledgeable in the skill levels associated with the various business broker associations, certifications and specialties.
 This course is required for CBI designation.
 No prerequisites.

 Protect yourself and your commissions.
 Learn how to practice more profitably and with more informed regard for the law, by covering some of the most important legal issues related to contracts, listing agreements, letters of intent and offers to purchase and closing documentation.
 Discuss licensing issues and explain, through examples, the proper procedures for listing, marketing and closing.
 Review sample forms that can be used in most business sales transactions.
-No prerequisites.

 Do you find understanding financial statements and tax returns a challenge?
 Learn what all those numbers on the tax returns and financial statements mean and how they interact.
 Understand what all the “bean counters” seem to know and a lot of us find challenging.
 This course is a must for new business brokers.
 There are no prerequisites for this course but it is suggested that participants take Course #130 first, and it is highly recommended that this course be taken before Course #210.